georgique/world-geojson/README.md

 #### Added Taiwan (v3.3)

 Enough said.
-It was missing, not it is not.
+It was missing, now it is not.

 #### Added India states (v3.4)